Healthcare in Mexico: Private healthcare delivery

 The private healthcare sector makes up a substantial portion of the Mexican healthcare system with respect to both spending and activity.
 Recently, higher activity within the private sector of the Mexican healthcare system has been observed in comparison to its public counterpart.
 Overall spending being attributed to the private institutions accounts for approximately 52% of total health spending in the country.
 Furthermore, this proportion appears to be subject to a sustained increase in recent years.

 The services provided by private institutions and private physicians in their offices are afforded by a part of the population, either by contracting a private insurance or by paying directly for the services obtained.
 It is estimated that around 6.9% of the Mexican population has private insurance coverage, mainly paid as an out-of-pocket expenditure.
 Generally, utilization of this sector of the healthcare system is limited to Mexicans of higher socioeconomic status.

 To meet the needs of the population, relationships between the private and public healthcare sectors are beginning to form in various capacities.
 Recently however, studies have shown little coordination between this system and the other public sector institutions.
 The high fragmentation of the system has been observed to affect spending trends as well as the services received from beneficiaries.

 Private healthcare delivery is a heterogenous institution, with varying levels of regulation, quality, and government association being observed within the institutions which compose it.
-Mexico has around 28.6 private facilities per 1 million inhabitants, which account for two thirds of all hospitals in Mexico, with 2,988 institutions.
+In 2005, Mexico had around 28.6 private facilities per 1 million inhabitants, which accounted for two thirds of all hospitals in Mexico, with 2,988 institutions.